ItzMelton/AntiCrash/README.md

 # Instructions
 ## Configs
-- `Enabled` bool(true/false), setting for turning the plugin off and on
+- `Enabled` (bool), Enable/Disable the plugin
-- `MaxMessageLengthWithoutSpaces` int(numbers only), This is where you set the max length of the plugin, whenever the message has the length or higher than the length of the `MaxMessageLengthWithoutSpaces`, it'll automatically kick you.
+- `MaxMessageLengthWithoutSpaces` (int), Setting the max message length for the plugin, Recommended max message length 50 or higher, lowering the max length will decrease its accuracy.
+Whenever the message has the length or higher than the length of your desired max length, it will automatically kick you.
 Exp,
 ```json
 {
     "Settings": {